-Most meteors seen in the course of an observing session are faint ones.
+I you are familiar with viewing meteors then you will know that most meteors seen in the course of an observing session are faint ones.
 Only a small fraction exceed magnitude 0 which are caused by millimeter-sized meteoroids.
 About one in 1,200 observed meteors becomes brighter than -5 mag, while only one in 12,000 reaches -8 mag (Rendtel and Knöfel, 1989).
-Bright meteors are called fireballs.

 To put this way round: a fireball of -6 mag zenithal magnitude terminating about 50 km above Earth's surface will appear as a meteor of -1 mag at an elevation of 5 degrees above the horizon for an observer 600 km from the event.
 The zenithal magnitude for visual observations can be calculated using the formula: